WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README4.md

-Oh dear, when the turtle updates the time it writes the new time over the top of the previous time.
+Oh dear, when the turtle updates the time it writes the new time over the top of the previous time and creates a horrible mess.

 To correct this we need to clear the text each time we update it.
 There is a turtle function called ```clear()``` which does this, so add this line just before the ```t.write()``` line in the ```while True:``` loop: